Marco-Chan-LH/optimind.github.io/README.md

 # Optimind Project Demo

 ## Overview
-This is a client demo project for Optimind, showcasing AI-powered solutions and modern web development capabilities.
+This is a landing DEMO for Optimind, showcasing AI-powered solutions and modern web development capabilities.

 ## Project Details
 - **Client**: Optimind